Pinchot–Ballinger controversy: Dismissals, investigations, and escalating controversy

-Taft consulted with Attorney General George Wickersham before issuing a public letter in September, exonerating Ballinger and authorizing the dismissal of Glavis on grounds of insubordination.
+After consulting with attorney general George W. Wickersham, Taft issued a public letter in September 1909 exonerating Ballinger and authorizing the dismissal of Glavis on grounds of insubordination.
 At the same time, Taft tried to conciliate Pinchot and affirm his administration's pro-conservation stance.

-Glavis took his case to the press.
-In November, Collier's Weekly published an article elaborating his allegations, entitled The Whitewashing of Ballinger: Are the Guggenheims in Charge of the Department of the Interior?
+In reaction to the open letter, Glavis took his case to the press.
+In November, Collier's published an article elaborating on his allegations, The Whitewashing of Ballinger: Are the Guggenheims in Charge of the Department of the Interior?

-In January 1910, Pinchot sent an open letter to Senator Jonathan P. Dolliver, who read it into the Congressional Record.
-Pinchot praised Glavis as a "patriot", openly rebuked Taft, and asked for Congressional hearings into the propriety of Ballinger's dealings.
-Pinchot was promptly fired, but from January to May, the United States House of Representatives held hearings on Ballinger.
-Ballinger was cleared of any wrongdoing, Nevertheless he was criticized from some quarters with the accusation that he favored private enterprise and the exploitation of natural resources over conservationism.
+In January 1910, Pinchot sent an open letter to progressive U.S. senator Jonathan P. Dolliver of Iowa, who read it into the Congressional Record.
+In the letter, Pinchot praised Glavis as a "patriot," openly rebuked Taft, and called for congressional hearings into Ballinger's conduct.
+Taft and Ballinger promptly dismissed Pinchot as USFS chief.
+From January to May 1910, the House of Representatives held hearings on Ballinger.
+Ballinger was cleared of any impropriety, but his policies continued to receive criticism for favoring private enterprise and the exploitation of natural resources over conservation.